itu-devops/itu-minitwit-logging/README.md

 ### How to access parts of the application
   * _ITU-MiniTwit_ at http://localhost:5000
-  * _ITU-MiniTwit Kibana Dasboard_ at http://localhost:8882
+  * _ITU-MiniTwit Kibana Dasboard_ at http://localhost:5601, requiring atuhententication with previously defined username and password.

-You should not be able to access Kibana/Elasticsearch directly, but you should be able to access the Ngix proxy on `localhost:8882` after you authenticate with the previously specificed user name and password.

 ### How to stop the application
 To stop the application again run: